Indian counting tokens and base 10

 As in Babylonia, Indian scientists made a lot of progress in geometry as a result of interest in astronomy.

 By 300 BC the Indian astronomer Lagadha used geometry to write a book of rules to predict the movement of the sun and moon as they seemed to move around the earth.
 (Nobody knew yet that the earth goes around the sun.)
 Did Lagadha work these rules out on his own?
 Or did he learn about them from the Babylonians?
 Nobody knows.

 By about 400 BC, a little after the time of the Buddha, Indian mathematicians were doing more work on the idea of infinity.
 The Surya Prajinapti defines five kinds of infinity: an infinite line beginning from an endpoint, an infinite line going both directions, an infinite plane, an infinite universe, and the infinity of time.

 Around the same time, Indian mathematicians worked out the first beginnings of our modern number system.
 By 100 AD, people in India were writing the numbers as in the picture here.
-The numbers 1, 2, and 3 are pretty clearly taken from Chinese numerals.
+They pretty clearly took the numbers 1, 2, and 3 from Chinese numerals.
 Nobody knows where the other signs came from.
-It may be that they were taken from letters of an Indian alphabet.
+Maybe they came from letters of an Indian alphabet.

 What did Chinese numbers look like?

 Indian mathematicians’ biggest contribution was the use of zero as a placeholder.
 Zero made it easier to add and multiply numbers.
 Our word “zero” comes from the Sanskrit word meaning “nothing.”